Reinforcement Learning Approaches for the Orienteering Problem with Stochastic and Dynamic Release Dates: Problem Description

+Here, $C(S_e, \mathcal{X}_e)$ denotes the immediate reward, and $\gamma\mathbb{E}[V_{e+1}(S_{e+1}\mid S_e, \mathcal{X}_e)]$ is the expected value associated with decision epoch $e+1$, while $\gamma$ is a discount factor.
+In situations characterized by high information uncertainty and an inability to guarantee the precision of future reward estimations, a discount factor can be applied to discount the effect of making mistakes in the future (\cite{burk2023environmental}).
+Considering the nature of the SDD problem, where time constraints are so tight, the more distant the future is, the less certain and accurate our solutions tend to be.
+Therefore, including a discount factor, as an algorithmic parameter, allows us to explicitly adapt to and manage the diminishing accuracy over time, providing better flexibility and performance of the algorithm in handling such a dynamic problem.

-The system suffers from the curse of dimensionality in the number of states, stages and actions.
-In the recent literature, reinforcement learning is frequently used to deal with this issue (see e.g, \cite{powell2009you} and \cite{van2019delivery}).
-In this work, we propose two reinforcement learning approaches for solving the DOP-rd, one based on a policy function approximation and the second on a value function approximation.
-Both methods are hybridized with a look-ahead strategy, in which future release dates are sampled in a Monte-Carlo fashion.
-The two approaches, \IL{who make a good use of branch-and-cut-based exact methods to improve the quality of decisions,} are described in detail in Section \ref{sec:sol_approach}.
+The system suffers from the curse of dimensionality in the number of states and actions, which grows exponentially with the number of requests.
+In the recent literature, reinforcement learning is frequently used to deal with this issue (see, e.g., \cite{powell2009you} and \cite{van2019delivery}).
+In this work, we propose two reinforcement learning approaches for solving the DOP-rd, the first based on a value function approximation with a consensus function and the second on a value function approximation with a two-stage stochastic ILP model.
+Both methods are hybridized with a one-step look-ahead strategy, in which future release dates are sampled in a Monte-Carlo fashion.

+The two approaches, which make use of branch-and-cut-based exact methods to improve the quality of decisions, are described in detail in Section \ref{sec:sol_approach}.

 \end{itemize}